postmanlabs/labs-docs/src/pages/docs/postman/monitors/intro-monitors.md

 [![monitoring dashboard](https://assets.postman.com/postman-docs/monitor-dashboard1.jpg)](https://assets.postman.com/postman-docs/monitor-dashboard.jpg)

-Hovering over a monitor in the list allows you to run it outside of its predetermined schedule.
+Hovering over a monitor in the list allows you to run it outside of its predetermined schedule by clicking **▶**.
 To pause, resume, edit, and delete monitors, select the **...** icon.

 ## Next steps